J&J files COVID-19 vaccine application with U.S. FDA

 The company said it has doses ready for delivery upon emergency approval.
 It aims to deliver 1 billion doses in 2021 with production in the United States, Europe, South Africa and India.

+However, both those trials were conducted mainly in the United States and before the spread of new variants.

+J&J's main study goal was the prevention of moderate to severe COVID-19, and the vaccine was 85% effective in stopping severe disease and preventing hospitalization across all geographies and against multiple variants 28 days after immunization.

-J&J's vaccine uses a common cold virus known as adenovirus type 26 to introduce coronavirus proteins into cells in the body and trigger an immune response.
+J&J's vaccine uses a common cold virus, adenovirus 26, to ferry instructions for making coronavirus proteins into cells and trigger an immune response.

-The Pfizer/BioNTech and Moderna vaccines use a new technology called messenger RNA (mRNA) that requires it to be stored in a freezer.
+The Pfizer/BioNTech and Moderna vaccines are based on messenger RNA (mRNA), which requires them to be stored in a freezer.

-(Reporting by Vishwadha Chander in Bengaluru; Additional reporting by Peter Henderson in Oakland, Calif.; Editing by Caroline Humer and Matthew Lewis)